keymetrics/origa/doc/README.md

 You can use the [Custom Tracing API](#custom-tracing-api) to trace other processes in your application.

-We are working on expanding the types of frameworks and services we can do automatic tracing for.
-We are also interested in hearing your feedback on what other frameworks, or versions, you would like to see supported.
-This would help us prioritize support going forward.
-If you want support for a particular framework or RPC, please file a bug or +1 an existing bug.

 ## Advanced trace configuration

 The trace agent can be configured by passing a configurations object to the agent `start` method.
 This configuration option accepts all values in the [default configuration](config.js).